Skip to Main Content

 • Try to choose something that interests you.You will be spending a lot of time learning about the subject, so it should be something that you want to know more about.

 • Start early.Take time to read some of the information out there in the topic, and to try out different searches.
+Settling on the right topic will take more time than you think!

 • Make sure you have a good topic.Explore the library’s resources to see what kind of results you get.
 If the topic is too big, you may need to narrow it down; if it is too specific, you may need to expand your search.